Modern Slavery Act Transparency Statement

 Planning and priorities

-The firm’s Responsible Business Committee is responsible for developing and delivering a Responsible Business Plan which sits alongside and supports our Strategy.
+The firm’s Senior Management Team is responsible for monitoring performance against our objectives and reviewing our objectives.
 Building on the steps we have taken to date, we have identified the following as objectives for the coming year:

 These objectives will be managed by our Chief Operating Officer, who has oversight of our modern slavery compliance.